The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a Wishlist Item
-Updates Wishlist item data set in the TWC system.
+Updates the Wishlist item data set in the TWC system.

 Endpoint: ```/api/wishlist/items```